cybercoder-naj/logestic/CONTRIBUTING.md

 ## Reporting Issues

-😥 Feel free to submit an issue when Logestic is not working as you expect.
+😥 Feel free to submit an issue when Logestic is not working as you expected.

 ## Solving Issues